CCT490H5F-SocialDataAnalytics/course-info/README.md

 **Reading**

 There will be no required textbooks for this course.
 All required reading will be posted to the UofT Learning Portal under Library Reserves.
 The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work. **Readings should be completed before the date listed in the semester schedule.** For each week, there will be a list of required readings.
 Below that, there will be a list of recommended readings.
-These readings are slightly more technical, but offer a much fuller description of what is offered in the required readings.
+These readings may be slight more technical and longer, but offer a much fuller description of what is offered in the required readings.
 I have kept the required readings intentionally short.
 They are meant to supplement the main task of learning the programming methods.

 **Pop quizzes**